 Volunteer Service

-In addition, from 2022, Novatek has implemented a trial program for Corporate Volunteer Leave for three consecutive years, with each person entitled to 16 hours of volunteer leave per year.
-Throughout the year, a total of 4,463 volunteer hours was reached, encouraging employees to participate in social welfare in a more flexible and diverse manner, from the bottom up.
+In addition, from 2022, Novatek has implemented a trial program for Corporate Volunteer Leave for four consecutive years, with each person entitled to 16 hours of volunteer leave per year.
+Throughout the year, a total of 4,536 volunteer hours was reached, encouraging employees to participate in social welfare in a more flexible and diverse manner, from the bottom up.
 This initiative allows Novatek to contribute to society and the environment, and fulfill its responsibility as a responsible corporate citizen.

 Volunteer for accompanying visually impaired students on countryside tour and local food exploration